soofaloofa/zookeeper-ansible/README.md

 ## Deploy an AMI

-To deploy a built AMI to EC2.
+To deploy a built AMI to EC2, edit vars.yml with your new AMI build by Packer and deploy.

 ```bash
 make deploy-ami